One small change can make a big difference. Check out this list of 25 small changes I have learned to improve my health. Do you have others to add?

 One small change can make a huge difference in your health.
 Healthy food can be interesting and delicious.
 It doesn't have to be bland and boring.
 For some of us it takes re-learning a lifetime of old habits instilled in us from a very young age.
 This journey has taken me 7 years.
 It really is a journey of learning how we are affected by what we put in and on our bodies.
 Every decision has a reaction.
 My goal is to help you discover which choices might be resulting in negative reactions, so you can live your best life!

-If you would like to jump start your health and learn how these things are affecting you, try the 30 day program and experience a healthy lifestyle.
+If you would like to jump start your health and learn how these things are affecting you, try the 30 Day Transformation!
 We only get one body.
 Invest in yourself.
 Invest in your health.
 You won't regret it.